jeffpar/pcjs/software/pcx86/dev/rom/ibm/5160/index.md

 ### Directory of IBM PC XT BIOS Sources (V2)

-     Volume in drive A is IBM
+     Volume in drive A is 5160V2
      Directory of A:\

     5160V2   TXT       542   3-27-20   3:00p